XPeng Motors: XPENG kicks off P5 smart EV sedan reservation in four European markets and opens XPENG Experience Store in the Netherlands

 - Simultaneous release of XPENG's latest production smart EV in Denmark, the Netherlands, Norway and Sweden demonstrates the brand's strong commitment to Europe

-- XPENG opens the Experience Store at Westfield Mall of the Netherlands, Amsterdam, as the second showroom in Europe
+- XPENG opens the Experience Store at Westfield Mall of the Netherlands as the second showroom in Europe

 XPENG (the "Company", NYSE: XPEV and HKEX: 9868), a leading smart mobility and technology company, today kicks off customer reservations of its third and latest production model on the market, the XPENG P5 smart EV sedan, simultaneously in Denmark, the Netherlands, Norway and Sweden.
 The move marks a major milestone in its European expansion plans.